Will Spotify go public without an IPO?

 Meniga helps incumbent banks keep fintech fear at bay

 The Wall Street Journal wrote a story that Spotify is “seriously considering” joining the stock market without an IPO.
-The idea would be to go public without the fundraising event, where employees and venture capitalists would sell their shares to investors directly.
+The news was also reported by Mergermarket.
+The idea would be to go public without the fundraising event, instead employees and venture capitalists would sell their shares to investors directly.

-We are hearing that the plans have not yet been finalized, but that they are open to taking an unusual approach.
+We are hearing that the plans have not been finalized, but Spotify is open to taking an unusual approach.
 If they opt to do the “direct listing” described by the WSJ, they would avoid paying fees to the underwriting banks and prevent further share dilution.

 They could also avoid the classic “leave money on the table” scenario, where institutional investors and the other high net worth individuals who have access to IPOs reap all the benefits from the first day’s gains.
 Banks generally recommend that the company “pops,” by trading up 20% or so on the first day, but that also means the company could have sold their shares for more.